What happens when I am admitted?

 A: Our School is one of the few schools of social work in the country that has an Career Center as part of the School of Social Work.
 The VanKirk Career Center will assist students with areas such as the importance of networking, cover letter and resume writing, interviewing techniques, salary negotiation strategies, etc.

 Q: What types of jobs are available for graduates?

-A: Most of our direct practice graduates find jobs as counselors, clinicians or therapists in non-profit and for profit social service organizations working in family and children agencies, mental health and mental retardation programs, healthcare services and hospitals, juvenile and criminal justice facilities and organizations and with many other population specialties.
+A: Most of our direct practice graduates find jobs as clinicians or therapists in non-profit and for profit social service organizations working in family and children agencies, mental health programs, healthcare services and hospitals, schools, juvenile and criminal justice facilities and organizations, and with many other population specialties.
 Community, Organization, and Social Action graduates find employment in the same arenas but as executives and associate executive directors, program managers, organizers, program planners, and grant officer positions.